ankitaguhaoakland/GenAI-5DaysKaggle/README.md

 # 5 Days Gen AI with Google and Kaggle
-Complete schedule along with Code Notebooks, Whitepapers to learn about Gen AI.
+Complete schedule along with Code Notebooks, Whitepapers to learn about Foundational Models, various LLMs, and GenAI .

 ---------
 **Day 1**